lihengl/blog-web/README.md

 [![Coverage Status](https://coveralls.io/repos/lihengl/blog-web/badge.svg?branch=release)](https://coveralls.io/r/lihengl/blog-web?branch=release)
 [![Build Status](https://travis-ci.org/lihengl/blog-web.svg?branch=release)](https://travis-ci.org/lihengl/blog-web)

-Given the current state of web technology, this might be the time where that overly idealized blogging platform which used to only be living in the author's own imagination, to finally become a reality.
+Given the current state of web technology, this might be the time where that overly idealized blogging platform to finally become a reality.

 ## Getting Started

-This is a [Node.js](http://nodejs.org) project.
-After cloning the repository and execute a standard `npm install`, run an additional `node_modules/.bin/webdriver-manager update --standalone` command to install [Selenium](http://www.seleniumhq.org) for the use of end-to-end testing.
-To start development, do `npm run selenium`, `npm run reload`, and `npm run develop` in three separate terminal sessions, then, in yet another terminal session, do `npm run demo` to see a Chrome browser fire up and demonstrates all the application's features.
+This is a [Node.js](http://nodejs.org) codebase.
+After cloning the repository and execute a standard `npm install`, run an additional `node_modules/.bin/webdriver-manager update --standalone` command to install [Selenium](http://www.seleniumhq.org) for the use of [Protractor](http://angular.github.io/protractor/#/) testing.
+To begin development, do `npm run selenium`, `npm run reload`, and `npm run develop` in three separate terminal sessions.
+Then, in yet another terminal session, do `npm run demo` and you should be seeing a Chrome browser fire up and demonstrates the application's features.

 ## Directory Structure